rtous/lester/README.md

   <img src="img/out.gif" width="200" />
 </p>

-The editor is based on the method created by Ruben Tous and described in the paper [Lester: Rotoscope Animation Through Video Object Segmentation and Tracking](https://www.mdpi.com/1999-4893/17/8/330).
-Another repository, [rtous/lester-code](https://github.com/rtous/lester-code) contains a colab notebook with the python code.
+The project is based on the method created by Ruben Tous and described in the paper [Lester: Rotoscope Animation Through Video Object Segmentation and Tracking](https://www.mdpi.com/1999-4893/17/8/330).

 **NEW**: I've relseased a free C++ desktop application [here](https://github.com/rtous/lester-release).